fireundubh/playwithfire/skyrim/master-of-disguise/faqs.md

 ## How do I enable Papyrus logging?

-In `Skyrim.ini`, add or change this section match the following block:
+In `Skyrim.ini`, add or change this section to match the following block:

 ```
 [Papyrus]